akshatspeaking/AC-JS-functions/Ex1-explanation.md

 var add = () => 21; // implicit return
 ```

-### Fucntion Types:
+### Function Types:

 Read through the below example to understand different types of functions.

-Define a function that accepts a `number` and `returns` string converting the number into string.
+Define a function that accepts a `number` and `returns` string, by converting the number into string.

 ```js
 // Function Declaration